Jamf Nation User Conference: Going Virtual with Orka Platform

-Orka was decided on and the teams got to work creating custom scripts and a unique credential identity delivery system tied to Orka that would allow things to run smoothly.
-The Orka development team created a custom Docker image that would allow Jamf to use specific serial numbers, critical for the demonstration of Apple management practices.
-Once everything was created, the Orka team met with the Jamf team and seamlessly implemented Orka for their lab experience.
+Orka Platform was decided on and the teams got to work creating custom scripts and a unique credential identity delivery system tied to Orka Platform that would allow things to run smoothly.
+The Orka Platform development team created a custom Docker image that would allow Jamf to use specific serial numbers, critical for the demonstration of Apple management practices.
+Once everything was created, the Orka Platform team met with the Jamf team and seamlessly implemented Orka Platform for their lab experience.

 We had over 500 successful lab experiences with three times that number of people just watching from the sidelines.